Problems sleeping after a hip replacement are very common.

 Firstly, turning over is physically hard work as your operated leg will feel heavy and you must be very careful not to twist it as you turn.
 I found it easiest to lift the covers before turning.

 Secondly, you must prevent the operated leg rotating inward or crossing the mid line of your body.
-I have two solutions to this.
-The conventional one and a totally new one.
+To do this you need to support your operated leg.

 You can keep your leg from falling over the mid-line by the skillful use of pillows.
 Place one pillow between your legs and another just in front of you.
 If your operated leg does move forward (as mine always does) then the second pillow should prevented it crossing the leg underneath and hence lowers the risk of a dislocation.